amplience/dc-extension-ai-image-caption/README.md

 ### Auto caption

-If enabled, the extension will automatically generate a caption when the image property is populated instead of requiring the user to manually press the caption button.
+If enabled, the extension will automatically generate a caption when the image property is populated instead of requiring the user to manually press the generate button.

 ```json
 {